davidgalvis95/calculator-api/README.md

 The database model can be seen in the following diagram:
 ![Diagram](src/main/resources/images/model_design.png)

+It is also important to mention that the app is currently being deployed to the cloud using the github actions pipelines.

 ## Calculator api - How to use it
 ###Live version: